openshift-psap/inference_results_v2.0/README.md

-This is the repository containing results and code for the v2.0 version of the MLPerf™ Inference benchmark.
+## How to run MLPerf Inference Edge on MicroShift
 We will be using the Nvidia-optimized Inference for Edge implementation from MLPerf™ v2.0.

+## Prerequisites

+### Download the datasets for MLPerf Inference Edge 2.0:

 # MLPerf Inference Edge v2.0 Implementation